IS2AI/Central-Asian-Food-Dataset/README.md

 <img src="https://github.com/IS2AI/Kazakh-Food-Dataset/blob/main/figures/stats_plot.png" width="500" height="600">

+# Download the dataset

+The dataset can be downloaded using the link below.
+If there are some issues with the link, please, email us on issai@nu.edu.kz

 # Pre-trained models

 To illustrate the performance of different classification models on KFD we have trained different models.
 We used the largest publicly available fine-grained dataset Food1K [[1]](#1) that contains 1,000 food classes to evaluate the performance of classifier with the 1,042 food categories.